c-coh/dead_code_opt/README.md

 ## Test Cases
 The primary test cases used for this project were as follows:
+Variables declared and assigned but not used in function body.
+Variables declared and assigned but not used in if-else statement.
+Variables declared and assigned but not used in for loop body.
+Variables declared and assigned but not used in for loop declaration.
+Variables declared and assigned but not used in function which was invoked by another function.
+Function invokded but return value ignored.

 [Copy description of test cases from report]